 We were hoping for a somewhat universal approach, and one of our readers, Joann from Michigan sent us this recipe, and she says it will kill the bugs, not just drive them away!
 This looks to be a promising approach that will not only help with the immediate problems but speed up the decrease in population for next years program.

-1tsp vegetable oil (smothers) Neem oil would work well here.
+- 1 Tsp vegetable oil (smothering agent) Neem oil would work well here.
 The amount could be doubled.

 Add concentrate to a gallon of water and spray liberally.
 Repeat as often as needed to drive off or kill the squash bugs.

 We will be trying this recipe to see how it works for us.
 Please let us know your experiences, or if you have a different approach that has proven to be effective, please let us know so we can share it!